Orbitale/CmsBundle/README.md

 ## Usage

-### Manage pages
+### <a name="manage"></a> Manage pages

-To manage your page, you should use any back-end solution, like [EasyAdmin](https://github.com/javiereguiluz/EasyAdminBundle/)
+To manage your pages, you should use any back-end solution, like [EasyAdmin](https://github.com/javiereguiluz/EasyAdminBundle/)
 (which we suggest) or [SonataAdmin](https://sonata-project.org/bundles/admin), or any else.
 You must have configured it to manage at least the `Orbitale\Bundle\CmsBundle\Entity\Page` entity.

-### View pages
+### <a name="view"></a>  View pages

-The `FrontController` handles some methods to view pages with a single `indexAction()`.
+The `PageController` handles some methods to view pages with a single `indexAction()`, and the `CategoryController` uses its route to show all pages within a specified `Category`.

-The URI for a classic page is simply `/{slug}` where `slug` is the... page slug.
+The URI for both is simply `/{slug}` where `slug` is the... page or category slug.

-If your page has one `parent`, then the URI is the following: `/{parentSlug}/{slug}`.
-As the slugs are verbose enough, you can notice that we respect the pages hierarchy in the generated url.
+If your page or category has one `parent`, then the URI is the following: `/{parentSlug}/{slug}`.
+You can notice that we respect the pages hierarchy in the generated url.
-You can navigate through a complex list of pages, as long as they're related as `parent` and `child`.
+You can navigate through a complex list of pages or categories, as long as they're related as `parent` and `child`.
 This allows you to have such urls like this one :
 `http://www.mysite.com/about/company/team/members` for instance, will show only the `members` page, but its parent has a parent, that has a parent, and so on, until you reach the "root" parent.
+And it's the same behavior for categories.
-** Note: this behavior is the precise reason why you have to use a specific prefix for your `FrontController` routing import, unless you may have many "404" errors.**
+*Note:* this behavior is the precise reason why you have to use a specific prefix for your controllers routing import, unless you may have many "404" errors.

-### Generate a route based on a single page
+### <a name="route"></a> Generate a route based on a single page

+*Note:* This behavior also works for categories.

 If you have a `Page` object in a view or in a controller, you can get the whole arborescence by using the `getTree()` method, which will navigate through all parents and return a string based on a separator argument (default `/`, for urls).